What do City Council members say when they’re running for election?

 "As Mountain View grows, our need for parks, open space and recreational opportunities also grows."

-2. Her Twitter bio states: "I support smarter growth, walkable streets and livable neighborhoods.
+Her Twitter bio states: "I support smarter growth, walkable streets and livable neighborhoods.
 I'll bring my rich experience in urban projects to the Mountain View City Council."

 Pat Showalter

-She states: "My political efforts have always focused on increasing our housing supply and protecting our environment."
+During Pat’s most recent campaign, our “Eco-Mayor” promised on her website: "My political efforts have always focused on increasing our housing supply and protecting our environment."